By Frank Newman on 13th October 2013

-I had a case where the wife of the President was accused of stealing money.
+I am aware of a case where the wife of the President was accused of stealing money.
 The club’s accounts lady could not figure out exactly how much was taken and came up with three different figures.
 The President amazingly did not remove himself from the process and instead decided to make the loss the smallest of the three figures, which he then repaid.
-When committee members tried to raise the matter he bullied them into doing nothing by saying the matter had been dealt with and everyone had “moved on”.
-What was clear is that the president’s wife had “moved on” with club money!
+When committee members tried to raise the matter he bullied them into doing nothing by saying the matter had been dealt with and everyone had ‘moved on’.
+What was clear is that the president’s wife had ‘moved on’ with club money!

 The matter still causes tension in the club today.
-I have put better systems in place to prevent it happening again, including protocols that require those with a vested interest in an issue to stand aside, and for suspect fraud to be reported to me immediately.
+Better systems have been put in place to prevent it happening again, including protocols that require those with a vested interest in an issue to stand aside, and for suspect fraud to be reported to me immediately.
 Having good systems in place to deal with this sort of thing should it arise is critical.

 Club officials have a responsibility to ensure that does not happen, and there are many ways to prevent it from happening.